Every day millions of words are being put down on websites in the hopes to attract more readers and hopefully more customers.

 The goals of this last bit are to identify the keywords Google has started ranking you for so you can begin optimising your article to push it even further up.

-Start by clicking the pages tab under performance in Google Search Console.
+Start by clicking the pages tab underneath performance in Google Search Console.
 If you click this option you will get a list of all your website pages that have received impressions.
-You can then check the clicks, impressions, CTR and position in the Search Engine Result Page (SERP) on a per page basis!
+You can then check the clicks, impressions, CTR and position in the Search Engine Result Page (SERP) on a per-page basis!

 Now that you know which of your pages are the most popular, and at which position in the SERP they are ranking, but as we said earlier we want to know all the phrases and words your pages are ranking for, so you can figure out which you can easily improve on.